chriswingler/basemapper/README.md

 # BaseMapper

 A powerful Python tool that maps your entire codebase into a single, navigable document.
-BaseMapper recursively traverses your project directory, creates a clean directory hierarchy, and includes the contents of all non-binary files not excluded by patterns.
+BaseMapper recursively traverses your project directory, creates a clean directory hierarchy, and includes the contents of all files not excluded in a .bmignore file.

 ## Features